 Step six: Look at routine responsibilities or activities

-If you want to determine whether individuals have a mental disorder, look at their daily activities and responsibilities.
-If there has been a sudden change that did not exist before, something is wrong.
-This may be significant enough to develop physical incapability of performing routine tasks.
+To determine whether individuals have a mental disorder, look at their daily activities and responsibilities.
+Something is wrong if there has been a sudden change that did not exist before.
+This may be significant enough to develop the physical incapability of performing routine tasks.
 Such individuals may find everyday responsibilities overwhelming or stressful.

-If you think a person has a hard time keeping up with daily activities, it is essential to consider their behavior.
-Mood swings, irritability, anger episodes, and isolation from family, a consultation or psychotherapy may rule out the mental disorder.
+If you think a person has difficulty keeping up with daily activities, it is essential to consider their behavior.
+Mood swings, irritability, anger episodes, and isolation from family.
+A consultation or psychotherapy may rule out the mental disorder.
 If the inability to regulate routine responsibility is chronic, it may take time to deal with the actual problem.

 Step seven: Measure problems with physical diseases